-The rights and obligations of the Parties hereunder shall not be sold, transferred, or otherwise assigned by either Party and any such assignment shall be null and void.
+7. The rights and obligations of the Parties hereunder shall not be sold, transferred, or otherwise assigned by either Party and any such assignment shall be null and void.
 The validity, interpretation and enforceability of this Agreement shall be governed by the laws of the state of Texas.
 This Agreement may be amended only by an amendment to this Agreement duly executed by the Parties.
 This Agreement supersedes all other existing confidentiality agreements between the Parties and constitutes the entire covenant between the Parties.
 The Parties agree there are no other understandings, agreements or representations expressed or implied except for those set forth herein.

-greement, whether sounding in contract, tort or otherwise, shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
-The arbitration shall be administered by the American Arbitration Association ("AAA").
-There shall be three arbitrators.
-Each party shall designate an arbitrator, who need not be neutral, within 30 days of receiving notification of the filing with the AAA of a demand for arbitration.
-The two arbitrators so designated shall elect a third arbitrator.
-If any Party fails to designate an arbitrator within the time specified or the two parties' arbitrators fail to designate a third arbitrator within 30 days of their appointments, the third arbitrator shall be appointed by the AAA.
-It is expressly agreed that the arbitrators shall have no authority to award punitive or exemplary damages, the parties hereby waiving their right, if any, to recover punitive or exemplary damages, either in arbitration or in litigation.

-This Agreement shall govern all communications between the Parties unless and until either Party notifies the other in writing that subsequent communications between the Parties are no longer confidential or the Agreement expires.
+9. This Agreement shall govern all communications between the Parties unless and until either Party notifies the other in writing that subsequent communications between the Parties are no longer confidential or the Agreement expires.
 Any notices, requests, demands, and other communications hereunder shall be deemed to have been duly given when personally delivered or five days after mailing to the addresses listed above or such other address as either party may notify the other.

-This Agreement shall be effective for a period of five (5) years from the Effective Date unless terminated earlier in writing by either Party.
-Notwithstanding termination or expiration of this Agreement, all Confidential Information disclosed hereunder shall be protected in accordance with this Agreement for a period of five (5) years after termination or expiration of this Agreement.
+10.This Agreement shall be effective for a period of three (3) years from the Effective Date unless terminated earlier in writing by either Party.
+Notwithstanding termination or expiration of this Agreement, all Confidential Information disclosed hereunder shall be protected in accordance with this Agreement for a period of three(3) years after termination or expiration of this Agreement.